LimeChain/zest/README.md

 git clone https://github.com/LimeChain/solcov
 cd solcov

+# Install a nightly version of the compiler (needed to compile with profiling info)
+rustup install nightly

 # To run the coverage checks on the provided example
 cargo run -- --path ./examples/setter